ManuelBaeta/AdidasChallenge/readme.md

 default   *        virtualbox   Running   tcp://192.168.99.100:2376           v17.10.0-ce
 ```

-EurekaServer will be reachable on http://192.168.99.100:8761 showing 3 connected applications: ROUTES-OPTIMIZER-SERVICE, ROURES-STORE-SERVICE and ZUUL-EDGE-ROUTER
+* If you are using Dockers ToolBox: EurekaServer will be reachable on http://192.168.99.100:8761 showing 3 connected applications: ROUTES-OPTIMIZER-SERVICE, ROURES-STORE-SERVICE and ZUUL-EDGE-ROUTER
+* For the rest of Dockers versions: EurekaServer will be reachable on http://localhost:8761

 I have included 2 POSTMAN collections on AdidasChallenge folder:
 Fill_Routes.postman_collection.json: It calls seven times to http://192.168.99.100:9100/routes-store-service/api/route to define a simple scenario with 4 cities ZAR, MAD, GUA, BAR

 Store.Route.Service.postman_collection.json: It contains 4 calls:
 * Add route: http://192.168.99.100:9100/routes-store-service/api/route to test adding routes on Routes.Store.Service
 * Get routes: http://192.168.99.100:9100/routes-store-service/api/route to test routes retrieval on Routes.Store.Service
 * Delete route: http://192.168.99.100:9100/routes-store-service/api/route to test route deletion on Routes.Store.Service
 * Get optimized route: http://192.168.99.100:9100/routes-optimizer-service/api/route?origin=ZAR to test get optimized itineraries for a origin city.

+REMARK:
+Modify POST collections to use use localhost instead if not using Docker ToolBox.

 ## Troubleshooting
 Applications are packaged during maven build with an internal application.yml.